dcmfx/dcmfx/docs/src/tools/cli.md

 run with `gleam run` in `/src/gleam/dcmfx_cli`.

 The Gleam CLI is primarily used when working on the Gleam implementation of DCMfx.
-The Rust CLI is recommended for regular use as it is faster, has a few additional features, and is a single standalone binary.
+The Rust CLI is recommended for regular use as it is faster, has some additional features, and is a single standalone binary.